mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

     [Press Ctrl+C to exit] [Set 'showmetrics=0' to hide]

-.. important:: Notice the integer value ``319430`` after ``Block height`` field, this means your Zcashd is fully sync.
+   Notice the integer value ``319430`` after ``Block height`` field, this means your Zcashd is fully sync.
    Alternatively, if you were *NOT* fully synced your output would look similar to below:

    (insert none-synced node ascii)

 You should be able to use the RPC after it finishes loading.
 Here's a quick way to test: